 Get your priorities straight.
 We can’t stress this enough but make a list of your must-haves and your deal breakers and stick to it!
 Don’t be lured by a “hot” looking home when all it might lead to heartbreak down the road for short-term bliss.

 Know what’s best for you.
 Only you know what will work for you and your family.
 It’s your life so don’t listen or be swayed by what your friends have to say.
 Keep your emotions in check as much as possible and make rational and smart decisions based on what is best for you and your family.

-We hope you’ve enjoyed this series, “Our Top Little Secrets to Buying Your First Home.”
-Stay tuned each week as we discuss more topics to help you on your first home-buying journey.
-We’ve got more hints and tips coming your way!
+I hope you’ve enjoyed this series, “Our Top Little Secrets to Buying Your First Home.”
+Stay tuned each week as I discuss more topics to help you on your first home-buying journey.
+I’ve got more hints and tips coming your way!